Each sibling conflict gives us an opportunity to either teach our children or to try to control our children.

 Let’s examine the problem of siblings fighting.

-The discipline viewpoint involves teaching problem solving skills to your children so they can handle the conflict better the next time.
+The discipline viewpoint involves TEACHING problem-solving skills to your children so they can handle the conflict better the next time.
+The problem-solving skill can actually see results quite quickly.

-When they learn a more mature approach, they can practice resolving the issue with greater harmony.
-This discipline approach can feel daunting because it takes time, knowledge and forethought.
-Rest assured that the time you put into teaching problem solving will be less than the time spent constantly repeating attempts at controlling your kids.
+When siblings learn a more mature approach, they can practice resolving the issue with greater harmony.
+This discipline approach can feel daunting because it takes time, knowledge, and forethought.
+Rest assured that the time you put into teaching problem-solving will be less than the time spent constantly repeating attempts at controlling your kids.

 Your children probably think their sibling is the one who needs to change.
 Through the following joint problem-solving process, you will teach your children that everyone takes responsibility for finding solutions together.
 No one person is at fault.
 Understanding this rule of relationships is an invaluable life skill that will give them a solid foundation for adulthood.